jessevanherk/lua-style-guide/README.md

     end
     ```

   - Place 1 space before opening and closing braces.
-Place no spaces around parens.
+Place 1 space at start and end of parens.

     ```lua
     -- bad